archlinux/arch-boxes/README.md

 * `memory`: this specifies the size of the RAM in bytes.
 * `cpus`: this specifies the number of cores for your VM.
 * `headless`: this sets GUI on or off.
 * `vagrant_cloud_token`: here you can specify the vagrant cloud token for uploading your box to the vagrantcloud.
 If you don't have a vagrant cloud token you can ignore this variable.
 Without a token the boxes will be built, but the upload step step will fail.
-* `write_zeroes`: this variable is empty. if you set any string in this variable it will fill the box with zeros to reduce the size. **DO NOT use this if you are running a SSD.
-It will harm your SSDs lifetime**
+* `write_zeroes`: this variable is empty. if you set any string in this variable it will fill the box with zeros to reduce the size. *NOTE: This may overly tax your SSD's lifetime.*
 * `boot_wait`: this specifies the time packer should wait for booting up the ISO before entering any command.